 Straylining is a very popular method for anglers targeting big Snapper!
-These anglers, and Fish City customers regularly catch good snapper using this technique.
+Fish City customers Josh and Scott, regularly catch good snapper using this technique.
 These fish going a respectable 16 and 23lb!

 Being relatively simplistic, straylining requires shallower water with structure such as a reef.
 Also ensuring the wind and tide are working in your favour while fishing.
 This means your berley and straylined baits are working together to entice big snaps’, like those pictured below!